Burkini: Creation of the burkini

 The burkini is not a traditional item of clothing.
-It was originally designed by Aheda Zanetti, a Muslim Australian.
+It was originally designed by Aheda Zanetti, an Australian Muslim.
 Zanetti has indicated that several experiences influenced her creation of the burkini.
 One was watching her niece play netball, wearing traditional Muslim clothing, including a headscarf.
-Zanetti recognized that there was a lack of sportswear for Muslim girls and women that would meet the needs of both modesty and physical activity, so she designed some culturally appropriate activewear clothing.
+Zanetti recognized that there was a lack of sportswear for Muslim girls and women that would meet the needs of physical activity, so she designed some culturally appropriate activewear clothing.
 Without clothing that they considered appropriate, women in the Muslim community were uncomfortable going to public pools and beaches.
 Cultural restrictions on physical activity have been shown to have serious health implications for Muslim women.
 Zanetti began to think about how to design Muslim-friendly sportswear.

 The creation of the burkini was also a response to the 2005 Cronulla riots in Sydney, Australia.
 On 4 December 2005, a small number of volunteer surf lifesavers were involved in an altercation with some young men of Middle Eastern descent.
 A verbal exchange escalated, resulting in a pushing match that became a fight.
 One of the lifeguards was badly hurt after falling and striking his head.
 The following weekend, a racially incited mob of thousands of white Australians gathered and rioted at North Cronulla beach.
 Following the riots, Surf Life Saving Australia began an initiative to promote diversity and acceptance on Sydney's beaches by recruiting Muslim lifeguards.
 Muslim women were uncomfortable with the available swimwear.
 By 2007, Zanetti had designed a uniform to be worn by female Muslim lifeguards: a special yellow and red two-piece swimsuit that covered the head and body.